Pham-Hoang-Thach/void-function-getf-org-noter-pdftools/README.md

 (load "~/.emacs.d/lisp/fix-void-function-getf-org-noter-pdftools.el")
 ```

-- Alternatively, you can copy the contents of these files into your Emacs configuration file.
+- Alternatively, you can copy the contents of this file into your Emacs configuration file.

 ## 💡 Technical Notes